Loneknight73/uvmlogfilter/README.md

 and in the text area only the UVM records with id="c2" and time between 100 and 200 will be displayed.
 You can then choose to save the filtering results in a new file using "File -> Save as ..."

+It is possible to modify already existing filters/logical operations by double clicking on them.

+In the status bar, at the bottom of the window, you can find some useful information:
+* name of the log file opened
+* name of the filter file loaded
+* number of the total log records parsed and of those filtered

+## Filter save/restore
+It is possible to save and restore the filters entered through the GUI in a JSON file, to be able to use them in a different session without having to rebuild the filtering expression tree by hand.

 ## Limitations
 The program is currently only a prototype, but it can be used.
 However it does not come with any guarantee, so you run at your own risk.